The sun had barely crested the horizon; it was 6:00 in the morning. Tristam approached the old oak tree in the courtyard with a book in hand.

 I didn't kick that dog

 can have various meanings, depending on which word the emphasis is placed when spoken.

-I didn't kick that dog" suggests that someone else did.
+"I didn't kick that dog" suggests that someone else did.

-Learning from listening to English calls for understanding how tone, stress and inflection can change the meaning of a sentence.
+Learning from listening to English calls for understanding how tone, stress and inflexion can change the meaning of a sentence.

-movies provide both visual and audio clues to English comprehension, audiobooks expose you to proper English speaking without the benefit of visual indicators.
 Librivox has thousands of audio books free for download to any of your devices.
 You can listen to classic literature or modern tales of love and money on the go!
-Amazon US also stocks a wide selection of titles.
-You can choose from classics by H. G. Wells, or modern tales of intrigue by contemporary authors, all at no cost.
-Join a Speech Club to Learn English

-best way you can gain proficiency in spoken English is by joining a club.
 Meeting members who are as passionate as you in your studies will give you a feeling of solidarity, and the ability to practise your language skills in a safe environment.
-Toastmasters’ can help you develop your listening and speaking skills, and boost your confidence as you progress.
-Tristam, that Chinese university student who started our story by talking to a tree, has won awards for his efforts at English speaking through his speech club.

-You can mirror his success by taking every opportunity to practise listening and speaking English, if only to thin air.
+You can mirror his success by taking every opportunity to practise listening and speaking English if only to thin air.

-perfect your English accent with our guide to pronunciation.
+Learn how to perfect your English accent with our guide to pronunciation.
 Check out dictionaries of English slang as well...